tomconnors/birds/README.md

 ## To run
 * compile the shared code with `lein cljx once`
-* compile the clojurescript with `lein cljsbuild once`
+* compile the clojurescript with `lein cljsbuild once` - you'll see a really magnificent number of warnings due to the sloppy usage of history.js and advanced compilation.
+Don't worry about that.
 * start a repl with `lein repl`
 * evaluate `(reset)`
+* populate the dev data: `(require '[birds.models.dev-data :as dev-data]) (dev-data/add-fixture-data)`
 * Go to localhost:8000 in your browser
+* You can sign up as a new user or log in as jill, phil, or bill, each with the password 123456
+* Click around.

 ## Read more